cloakware-ctf/rhme3-writeups/unauthorized/notes.md

 ## Subi Subci

-Not really sure about this AVR construct; there is a mix of places in the code where carry is handled in subtraction of immeadiates from 16bit vairables stored in pairs of registers.
+Not really sure about this AVR construct; there is a mix of places in the code where carry is handled in subtraction of immediates from 16bit variables stored in pairs of registers.
 Sometimes with a `subci -1` like below; sometimes not.
 I'm guess that the net effect is as I marked up in the comments but I can't convince myself that it is

 ```
 movw    r22, YL